-The dialogue between the Board of Directors and the auditors is ensured partly via the statutory long-form audit report, partly via the Audit Committee reporting to the Board of Directors after each meeting.
+The dialogue between the Board of Directors and the auditors is ensured partly via the statutory Auditors Long-form Report, partly via the Audit Committee reporting to the Board of Directors after each meeting.
 The auditors attend the Board of Directors' meeting at which the Annual Report is evaluated.

-The members of the Audit Committee meet with the auditor at least once a year without the Management being present, and meet with the head of the internal audit function several times a year without the Management being present.
+The members of the Audit Committee meet with the auditor several times a year without the Management Board being present, likewise with the head of the internal audit function.
 The members of the Audit Committee report to the Board of Directors after each meeting.
 The Chairman regularly meets with the head of internal audit.

-5.3.2 The committee recommends that the audit agreement and auditors' fee be agreed between the board of directors and the auditor on the basis of a recommendation from the audit committee.
+5.3.2.
+The committee recommends that the audit agreement and auditors' fee be agreed between the board of directors and the auditor on the basis of a recommendation from the audit committee.

-Based on a recommendation from the Audit Committee, the Board of Directors approves the audit agreement and the auditors' fee.
+Based on a recommendation from the Audit Committee, the Board of Directors approves the audit agreement and the auditor's fee.